GerritCodeReview/plugins_simple-submit-rules/src/main/resources/Documentation/about.md

 ## Features
 - REST API to configure the options and labels.
 - Ability to prevent submission if there are unresolved comments.
-- Ability to require approval, and to consider approval from the change author or not.
+- Ability to require approval, and to consider approval from the uploader of the latest patch set or not.
 - (soon!) a simple PolyGerrit UI to configure the labels and how they work.

 ### Inheritance